 Scholarships and/or financial aid are not available to high school students who are taking Duke University courses for credit.
 High school students who would like to have a non-credit Duke experience and possibly receive financial aid can explore Duke Pre-College’s High School Program.

 Are residential options available to high school students?

-Duke Summer Session credit courses are available to current 10th-11thgrade students (2021-2022 academic year) who are local commuters or who would like to take a Duke course online.
+No. Duke Summer Session credit courses are available to current 10th - 11th grade students (2022 - 2023 school year) who are local commuters or who would like to take a Duke course online.
 High schoolers cannot live on campus while taking a Duke undergraduate course.